holochain/holochain/docs/core_testing.md

 CI runs all Holochain tests via the `nix build` command by referencing the various packages.
 As of 2023-03-02, we have the following test derivations:

-- build-holochain-tests-all
+- test-all
-- build-holochain-tests-static-all
+- test-static-all
-- build-holochain-tests-static-clippy
+- test-static-clippy
-- build-holochain-tests-static-doc
+- test-static-doc
-- build-holochain-tests-static-fmt
+- test-static-fmt
-- build-holochain-tests-unit
+- test-unit
-- build-holochain-tests-unit-all
+- test-unit-all
-- build-holochain-tests-unit-tx5
+- test-unit-tx5
-- build-holochain-tests-unit-wasm
+- test-unit-wasm

 The ones ending in *-all* are meta packages, combining all tests in the same category.